Skip to content

 In which airspaces shall the pilot remain clear of clouds with the surface in sight?

-What is the definition of a restricted area?
+What is the _______?

 Refer to a visual approach.
 Who is responsible for ensuring that the spacing from a preceding aircraft of a heavier wake turbulence category is acceptable?